The Pros and Cons of Equipment Loans

 For any business owner, cash flow is a constant concern, and equipment purchases only complicate cash flow issues further.
 However, because an equipment loan enables you to spread your cost, this type of loan helps solve the cash flow problem presented by equipment purchases.

 For example, let’s say you need to purchase a large format printer for multiple business locations, and the total cost is going to be $100,000.
 With an equipment loan, you could put 10 percent down, and pay an annual interest rate of six percent over five years.
-That means you’d be paying $10,000 on day one and making monthly payments of about $1700 over 5 years.
-Without an equipment loan, you’d need to come up with $100,000 in cash immediately to buy the equipment outright.
+That means you’d be paying $10,000 on day one and making monthly payments of about $1,700 over a 5 year term.
+Without an equipment loan, you’d need $100,000 in cash immediately to buy the equipment outright.

-To qualify for a business loan, you could be expected to put up collateral that you already own, such as real estate or vehicles.
+To qualify for a term loan, you could be required to put up collateral that you already own, such as real estate or vehicles.
 This generally isn’t the case with an equipment loan.
-Usually, alternative and online lenders will be satisfied with just using the equipment you’re purchasing as collateral for the loan.
+Usually, alternative and online lenders will be satisfied with using the equipment you’re purchasing as collateral for the loan.
 This can be very beneficial, because this significantly lowers your downside risk.

 4. Increase Your Business’s Future Sales

-If you receive an equipment loan, it could improve the productivity of your operations.
+If you receive an equipment loan, it could improve your business’s overall productivity.
 For instance, if you own a manufacturing company, having additional machinery could help you complete orders faster.
 You might even be able to take on additional customers, which would boost your bottom line.

-By getting an equipment loan, you’ll be investing in your business and may even be able to earn more money in the long run!
+By receiving an equipment loan, you’ll be investing in your business and may even be able to earn more money in the long run!

 Cons of Equipment Loans: